SWDV-665/week-6-groceries-app-restful-services-prelude657/README.md

 # week-6-groceries-app-restful-services-prelude657
 Our introduction to restful services using mongo DB.
-For prefessor evaluation only
+For professor evaluation only